ipozdeev/it-skills-for-research/sql-basics.md

    > entity, data type, observation date, observation value;
 3. Think about possible ways that the data can change in the future, extending the number of attributes to *K*:
    > entity, data type, observation date, observation value, data provider, record date;
-4. Pivot this table in a way to minimize the number of data points to M < NxK.
+4. Pivot this table in a way to maximize comprehensibility.

 Point 3, the thinking ahead, is underrated.